 The first time I’ve heard this motto was in “Dead Poets Society”, a beautiful movie.
 Then, life taught me to live every moment in the most profound way I could not lose any chance.

-The first time I listened to this phrase was when I was 8.
-My father and I were in parking and a car “stole” the parking we were waiting for because he entered the parking in the wrong direction.
+The first time I listened to this sentence was when I was 8.
+My father and I were in a parking lot, and a car “stole” the slot we were waiting for, entering the parking in the wrong direction.
 My father told me this phrase, and from that moment, at the end of the day, I want to ask myself: have you been like that driver?

 I borrowed this phrase by James Clear and follow it like a mantra.
 “Intensity makes a good story.
 Consistency makes progress.”